 Steps Action 1 Redirection / Reminder A reminder of the rules, delivered privately wherever possible.
 Gentle encouragement, a 'nudge' in the right direction.
 A reminder of our rules: Repeat reminders if necessary.
 De-escalate and decelerate where reasonable and possible, and take the initiative to keep things at this stage.
 Praise will be given if the learner is able to model good behaviour as a result of the reminder.
 2 Last Chance A verbal caution delivered privately, if possible, making the child aware of their behaviour and clearly outlining the consequences if they continue.
 Use the phrase: "Thing carefully about your next step."
 Give the child a final opportunity to engage.
 Offer a positive choice to do so and refer to previous examples of good behaviour.
 3 30 Second Script If the child still does not engage, use the 30 Second Script.
 Attach "Stay behind two minutes after class" to this step.
 This two minutes cannot be removed or reduced.
 4 Time Out / Cool Off This step is only needed if the child needs to calm down and compose themselves.
-Time out might be a short time at the Restorative Table or in the Rainbow Room.
-5 Restorative Conversation (5 minutes after class for restorative conversation / 10 minutes in reflection time).
+Time out might be a short time at the 5 Restorative Conversation Restorative Table or in the Rainbow Room.
+(5 minutes after class for restorative conversation / 10 5 Restorative Conversation minutes in reflection time).
 This might be a quick chat or a more formal restorative conversation during which the teacher might decide on a logical, appropriate consequence for the child's actions.
-For example, if the situation has resulted in significant learning time being lost, the teacher may decide work should be taken home to complete (Pay It Back Time) 6 Detention For any form of physical aggression or the use of racist or homophobic language.
+For example, if the situation has resulted in significant learning time being lost, the teacher may decide work should be taken home to complete (Pay It Defendien Back Time) 6 Detention For any form of physical aggression or the use of racist or homophobic language, or for 2 instances of '2 Minutes Owed' or 'Pay It Back' Time in one week.
 The child will spend 15 minutes (minimum) of their break or lunchtime with a member of the Senior Leadership Team to enable them to reflect on their behaviour.
 Support Step In more serious circumstances, for example, aggressive or threatening behaviour, the support step will be needed.
 This support may be from SLT or another class teacher.
 This will be specified on a Personalised Relationships Plan for certain children identified with behaviour as an additional need.